-The Michelin Defender LTX M/S (Est. $195) is the successor to the still available Michelin LTX M/S2 (Est. $185).
-It's not been as extensively tested as the M/S2, but early indications are that it's a worthy and worthwhile step ahead.
+The Michelin Defender LTX M/S is the successor to the Michelin LTX M/S2 (Est. $185), which can still be found in limited sizes.
+It's not been as extensively tested as the M/S2, but all feedback we spotted indicates that is a worthy and worthwhile step ahead.
 "Compared to the popular Michelin LTX M/S2 it replaces, the new Defender LTX M/S tires share the same highly functional tread pattern, and offer improvements in wear life/longevity to better meet the high-torque demands of modern trucks," the experts at TireRack.com say.
 Owners posting there agree thus far.
-While it hasn't racked up the number of reviews or miles driven as its predecessor, it still rises to the top in the highway all-season category in user reviews, with 100 percent thus far naming it as the best tire in its category.
+While it hasn't racked up the number of reviews or miles driven as its predecessor, it still rises to the top in the highway all-season category in user reviews.

 Among budget tires, we once again give the nod to the Continental CrossContact LX20 EcoPlus (Est. $125).
 Tire experts, and tire owners, rate it highly.
 Editors with TireRack.com say it "offers excellent wet and dry traction."
-That opinion is echoed in a large comparative review, though the editors there say that things deteriorate in a hurry in icy conditions, where braking is only rated as fair.
-Users at TireRack.com rate the LX20 EcoPlus as the third best tire in the crossover/SUV category, with most saying that they are happy enough with performance and value that they would probably buy it again.
+That opinion is echoed at ConsumerReports.com, where it finishes fourth among all-season truck tires, good enough to earn a Recommended rating.
+Winter performance isn't a highlight, however, particularly when it comes to braking on ice -- but that's not a surprise in a touring all-season tire.
+Users at TireRack.com rate the LX20 EcoPlus as the 4th best tire in the crossover/SUV category, with most saying that they are happy enough with performance and value that they would probably buy it again.
 The 6-year, 70,000 mile treadwear warranty is a plus, though treadwear itself only grades out as okay among both experts and users.